linshaolong5240/UIKit-Catalog/README.md

 ## Customize the Appearance of Sliders

 This sample demonstrates different ways to display a `UISlider`, a control used to select a single value from a continuous range of values.
 You customize the appearance of a slider by assigning stretchable images for left-side tracking, right-side tracking, and the thumb.
 In this example, the track image is stretchable and is one pixel wide.
-Make the track images wider to provide rounded corners, but be sure to set these images' `capInsets` property to allow room for the corners.
+Make the track images wider to provide rounded corners, but be sure to set these images' `capInsets` property to allow for the corners.

 The `configureCustomSlider` function sets up a custom slider: